Concerns about Solar Air Conditioners

 And no matter which style you prefer, a solar-powered air conditioner unit is going to cost you.
 It's not as much as installing solar panels on your roof, but compared to medium-sized conventional window air conditioning units that typically sell in the hundreds of dollars, a solar-powered system will cost you a few thousand plus installation fees.
 Chillers will also need to be hooked up to a water line.
 However, the cost savings to the planet and to your wallet in the long run could be encouragement enough.

-For more information on solar air conditioners and loads of other green technology topics, look at the links on the next page.
+For more information on solar air conditioners and loads of other green technology topics, look at the links below.

 - "2A.
 Global Surface Temperature Trends."
 Pew Center on Global Climate Change.
 2006. http://www.pewclimate.org/global-warming-basics/facts_and_figures/temp_ghg_trends/temp.cfm